Sequential composition of propositional logic programs: Algebraic Semantics

 \end{definition}

-For instance, for any interpretation $I$, we have Interestingly enough, we can add the atoms in $I$ to $P$ via Hence, as a consequence of \ref{equ:P} and \ref{equ:P_cup_I}, we can decompose $P$ as which, roughly, says that we can sequentially separate the facts from the proper rules in $P$.
+Notice that the unions in \prettyref{equ:P^ast} are finite since $P$ is finite.
+For instance, for any interpretation $I$, we have as a consequence of \prettyref{fact:I_idempotent}, Interestingly enough, we can add the atoms in $I$ to $P$ via Hence, as a consequence of \prettyref{equ:P} and \prettyref{equ:P_cup_I}, we can decompose $P$ as which, roughly, says that we can sequentially separate the facts from the proper rules in $P$.

-We are now ready to characterize the least model of a theory via composition as follows.
+We are now ready to characterize the least model of a program via composition as follows.